 The location at which the solicitor intends to do business.

 Commercial traveler: $150.

-Solicitor: $250 for a license which is valid outside of the Center City Vending District, the Marina Vending District and the Harbortown Vending District, and $750 for a license which includes the Center City Vending District, the Marina Vending District or the Harbortown Vending District, which licenses shall include a solicitor's license and a license for one vending unit.
+Solicitor: $330 for a vending truck or vending trailer license and $250 for a vending cart license which is valid outside of the Center City Vending District, the Marina Vending District and the Harbortown Vending District, and $1,000 for a vending truck or vending trailer license and $750 for a vending cart license which includes the Center City Vending District, the Marina Vending District or the Harbortown Vending District, which licenses shall include a solicitor's license and a license for one vending unit.
 Each additional vending unit shall require payment of a full fee.
-Persons operating businesses in buildings within the Center City Vending District, the Marina Vending District or the Harbortown Vending District shall be entitled to a discount of 1/3 of the fee for a license to vend in an approved location outside of their business.

 All licenses shall expire on December 31 after their date of issuance.
 License fees shall not be prorated.